Z-Doctor/IGWMod/README.md

 In-Game Wiki Mod
 =======

-ModJam 3 mod, the In-Game Wiki Mod.
+The In-Game Wiki Mod was a ModJam 3 mod originally developed by MineMararten.
+However, it seems maintenance for this mod was discontinued.
+I personal pushed a 1.11 version, but the autor never merged the mod, so it is possible that they have stopped modding.
+However because of the license, I am able to free update and distribute this mod as long as I provide the same license as the original.

 This mod adds a Graphical User Interface (GUI) into the game.
 You can open this with the 'i' key (by default).

 If you're hovering over a block in the world when you press the 'i' key you'll automatically be navigated to the page about this block.
 Likewise for entities.